rayfrankenstein/AITOW/README.md

 "Had to do it at a company and thank god we fought against daily standups, but the constant retrospectives, the useless breaking down of tasks into subtasks and ranking how long it’ll take just for the benefit of the non technical manager and nobody else… I admit it was so bad I never wanted to work for a company after that."--baby, [Moxie Marlinspike: Agile is killing software innovation (theregister.com)](https://news.ycombinator.com/item?id=41208627)

 ---
+"I have been an IT Business analyst for about 4 and a half years now and this particular issue has been bothering me for ages.
+There are times when developers tell me that my user story doesn’t have enough technical information for them to get started but I believe and have been told that user stories cannot be technical in nature but rather functional and from the user’s perspective--SFBA_Jezza, [User Stories do not contain enough technical details](https://www.reddit.com/r/businessanalyst/comments/119ot2j/user_stories_do_not_contain_enough_technical/)

+---

 "I am a senior engineer and I still haven't experienced the mythical 'scrum done well'.
 Every single project that attempts scrum ends up burning people out eventually.
 The main cause is that it's a grossly leaky abstraction that forces people to micromanage themselves."--mkl95, [https://news.ycombinator.com/item?id=31533420](https://news.ycombinator.com/item?id=31533420)

 ---